nelknet/stack-proxy/README.md

 ## Running the proxy locally

 1. Ensure the shared `stack-proxy` network exists: `docker network create stack-proxy` (no-op if it already exists).
-2. Start stack-proxy: `docker compose -f docker-compose.proxy.yml up --build -d`.
-This builds the image and exposes ports 80 (HTTP) and 5432 (TCP) on your host.
+2. Start stack-proxy: `docker compose -f docker-compose.stack-proxy.yml up -d`.
+This pulls the published image and exposes ports 80 (HTTP) and 5432 (TCP) on your host.
 3. Any service that should be reachable from the host must attach to the shared network.
 By default we look for a network named `stack-proxy`; if you reuse an existing network (e.g., `dev-network`), set `STACK_PROXY_NETWORK=dev-network` on the proxy container so the adapter watches the right network.
 Labels are optional:
    - **Hostnames:** If you skip `stack-proxy.host`, the adapter builds `"${service}.${COMPOSE_PROJECT_NAME}.localhost"` for you using the Compose labels.
 This works for most HTTP services out of the box.
    - **Ports:** If the container exposes only one internal port, we automatically use it.
 Add `stack-proxy.localport=<internalPort>` only when the image exposes multiple ports and you want to pick a specific one.